 - 1. Provide the Director of Intramural and Club Sports a current resume listing contact information, education and employment background, playing, coaching and/or instructing experience and listing any relevant certifications and professional associations - 2.
 Schedule a formal interview with the Director of Intramural and Club Sports - 3.
-Be cleared of University background checks - 4.
+Be cleared of University background checks - a.
+Employment & Education background check - b.
+Criminal background check - 4.
 Submit a Disclosure Form Columbia University Programs with Minors - 5.
-Submit a Employee Personal Record Form - 6. file all required tax forms with Nextsource - 7.
-Submit an Ethnicity Form - 8.
-Review and sign a Volunteer Letter of Agreement - =(additionally required if being compensated for coaching/instructing) - =(required only for Volunteer Coaches/Instructors)
+Submit a Employee Personal Record Form - 6.
+Submit an Ethnicity Form - 7.
+File all required on-boarding paperwork with Nextsource